 When you offer your family doughnuts as a treat, do you get them at the bakery or out of your own kitchen?
-Author Brenda Hyde says it's simply delightful to make them at home.
+Now it's easy to make them at home!

 Preparation is the key to making doughnuts without it turning into complete chaos.
 Have all of your utensils, ingredients and especially your coatings laid out, and give yourself plenty of space.
 If you have a small kitchen, you could set up a card table to put together your "assembly line."